 Click the in the lower right corner of your screen

 & follow the quick and easy instructions!

 WATER BATH CANNING VERSUS PRESSURE CANNING

 To be perfectly honest, I’m comfortable with both, but most people seem to be more comfortable with water bath canning.
-That hissing, steaming pressure canner can be quite scary for the unexperienced canner; I get it!
+That hissing, steaming pressure canner can be quite scary for the inexperienced canner; I get it!
 Luckily, this recipe is completely safe to use the water bath canning method.

 In contrast, pressure canning uses a pot with a vent and a pressure gauge.
 The lid is either sealed using clamps or is screwed on.
 This type of canning is used to heat the food in the jars hotter than a boiling water bath method can.
-Low acid foods must be processed in a pressure canner to be considered safe.
+Low-acid foods must be processed in a pressure canner to be considered safe.
 That’s probably why pickle-type recipes are the most common canned goods.
 Pressure canning must be used for anything with meat, beans, etc.

 HOW TO WATER BATH CAN

 Some canners say that if you need to boil the jars longer than 10 minutes, then you don’t need to sterilize the jars.
 I say no!
 Canning is not as simple and cheap as frying an egg.
 It takes time, and an investment if you don’t already have the equipment.
 Eliminate any risk whatsoever by always sterilizing your jars.
 It’s easy to do!
 Wash the jars in hot, soapy water.
 Rinse the jars well under running water to get rid of any soap residue.